WuphonsReach/rimworld-notes/plays/BaidaTribe2025/Baida-5521.md

 - Ulfmeb (M, 29, stoneborn): Iron stomach, psychically deaf, undergrounder.
 Has the natural focus, but I wonder if he can be a psycaster at all.

+Green reaches age 13.
+He picks up the brave trait.
+Burning passions for mining and melee.
+Minor passions in artistic and animals.

+Ulfmeb is recruited on the 11th.
+Burning passions for cooking and plants.
+Strong medical, construction and crafting skills too.
+Even with the natural meditation focus, he can't be elevated to a psycaster due to being psychically deaf.

+Kubik joins on the 15th.

+## Jul-5526

+Velasquez enters labor on the 2nd.
+A girl named Menxo.

+Mink reaches age 10.
+He picks up the iron stomach trait.
+Burning passions for melee and medical.
+A minor passion in crafting.

+Micha reaches age 7 and picks up the healthy routines trait.
+She picks up passions for shooting, medical and social.

+Volcanic winter sets in on the 12th.

+Spiritist Fair: Fun

+## Sep-5526

+Black reaches age 10.
+He picks up the ecologist trait and a burning passion for plants.
+He also picks up passions for shooting and animals.

+We tame a breeding pair of muffalo on the 10th.
+We'll limit it to one male and one female adult for now.